git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling-part-1.md

 * 🤖 They require no machine learning
 * 🧮 Just counting (...and occasionally a little division)

-## 🗿The Architecture that was “pretty good”… until it opened a hellmouth 👹
+## 🗿 The Architecture that was "pretty good"... until it opened a hellmouth 👹

 _For the first six months, even a year, everything felt fast.
 Our Ruby-on-Rails application was humming along and new features were added daily_
 * ⏲ Features shipped quickly
 * 🐞 Bug fixes took hours, not days
 * 🧑‍💻 Engineers felt productive